-Osteochondral lesions (or fractures) of the cartilage, which sits on top of the Talus (ankle bone), most commonly occur in combination with an ankle sprain.
-An osteochondral lesion may not be diagnosed immediately.
-It may only be identified if a sprain doesn’t fully heal and the ankle continues to cause problems when further investigations would be made.
+Osteochondral lesions of the talus are fractures of the cartilage, which sits on top of the Talus (ankle bone).
+They commonly occur in combination with an ankle sprain.
+It may not be diagnosed immediately but only later identified if an ankle sprain doesn’t fully heal.

 Signs and Symptoms

 - Symptoms of an Osteochondral lesion of the talus or ankle bone include pain in the ankle with swelling.

 - The ankle may catch or lock and is likely to be stiff.